ilbuonmarcio/KeepUp/README.md

     - Updates available
     - IP addresses of the remote machine

+## Roadmap

+For now, everything needed from my side is currently implemented, but you're very welcome to contribute to the project by opening a PR!

+Maybe... a remote SSH shell directly from the browser? :)

 # License

 This software is licensed under MIT license.
 See `LICENSE` file for more information.